My vision was always to have an impact on the world around me by doing work that makes people’s lives better.

 I have an interdisciplinary background in Psychology, Audiology, Health Policy & Health Services Planning, and advanced methodological skills in Epidemiology, Mapping, Spatial and Big Data Analytics.

 I am a postdoctoral researcher at the Institute for Health Policy and Organisation (IHPO).
-I also teach consultation skills and supervise the Personal Excellence Path (PEP) for MBChB Medicine (Undergraduate Medicine) and the MSc Physician Associate Studies Programme.
-Before academia, I served for nearly 20 years in the Hellenic Ministry of National Defence, where I gained experience working as a Behavioural Research and Analysis Specialist.
+I also teach consultation skills and behaviour change and supervise the Personal Excellence Path (PEP) for MBChB Medicine (Undergraduate Medicine) and the MSc Physician Associate Studies Programme.
+Before academia, I served for 18 years in the Hellenic Ministry of National Defence, where I gained significant experience designing and evaluating behaviour change interventions and worked as an expert advisor to government departments on behavioural research and analysis.

-My research over the last decade is mainly concerned with the psychosocial epidemiology and public health aspects of hearing loss, focusing on hearing health inequalities.
+My academic research over the last decade is mainly concerned with the social epidemiology and public health aspects of hearing loss, focusing on hearing health inequalities.
 One of the most important contributions I made in the field is the development of the Conceptual Model of Hearing Health Inequalities (HHI Model).
-Also, I and my colleagues coined the term lifestyle-related hearing loss, arguing for the reconceptualisation of age-related hearing loss as a preventable lifestyle disease during the life-course.
+Also, I coined the term lifestyle-related hearing loss, proposing the reconceptualisation of hearing loss in later life as a preventable lifestyle disease during the life-course, and not an inevitable accompaniment of ageing.

 Delivering world-class research, I have been awarded several honours and awards, and I develop an international reputation.
 In 2020 I received the International Society of Audiology (ISA) Scholarship for my pioneering research findings on prevention and early detection of hearing loss in primary care and its potential in maximising the opportunity for healthy and active ageing.

-I am the Primary Investigator of the PLACE Project, aiming to update the hearing loss prevalence estimates in older adults in England after nearly 40 years.
+I was the Primary Investigator of the PLACE Project, updating in 2022 the hearing loss prevalence estimates in older adults in England after nearly 40 years.
+The New National Study of Hearing revealed a north-south divide in the prevalence of hearing loss in older adults in England, which was previously unknown.
 The PLACE Project was funded by the Institute for Health Policy and Organisation (IHPO) and received additional funding from the World Health Organization (WHO) to support its wider dissemination to the public.

 My work has been published in peer-reviewed journals, such as JAMA, BMJ, BMC, and others.